Concatenate Strings in Python: +, +=, join(), and more

 # ccc

-Note that join() can also take other iterable objects, like tuples, as its argument.
+Note that join() can also accept other iterable objects, such as tuples.

 Use split() to split a string separated by a specific delimiter into a list.
 See the following article for details.